 Common signs that you haven’t gotten enough sleep include:

-- Feeling sleepy during the day, especially during calm activities like sitting in a movie theater or sitting in traffic
+- Feeling drowsy or falling asleep during the day, especially during calm activities like sitting in a movie theater or driving

 - Falling asleep within 5 minutes of lying down